Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Tree QAOA results

 For MaxCut, we set $h=0$ in Eq.~\eqref{eq:H_Ising} and compare the fixed angle QAOA to the GW algorithm~\cite{Goemans1995}.
 We measure the expected number of cut edges in the prepared QAOA state for every instance.
 For each instance, we then run the GW algorithm 100 times, and take the average.
 We observed that in practice, in our setup, the GW performs on average significantly better than its worst-case guarantee $\alpha_{GW}$.
 This also explains why we only observe an improvement for $p=8$ for 3 and 4 regular graphs, see Fig.~\ref{fig:finite_size}{(A,B)}.
 This is in contrast to the asymptotic limit, where tree QAOA already outperforms the \textit{lower bound} at $p=4$ [see Fig.~\ref{fig:fixed_h_performance}].
 Although the approximation ratios shown in Fig.~\ref{fig:fixed_h_performance} clearly increase when growing $d$, we observe for higher $p$ a non-monotonic regime when $d$ is small.
 This possibly explains the slightly worse performance for $d=4$ compared to $d=3$ in Fig.~\ref{fig:finite_size}{(A,B).

 For MIS, we set $h=d-2$ in Eq.~\eqref{eq:H_Ising} and compare to the minimal greedy algorithm.
-Such greedy algorithms are widely used algorithms, but their performance is not optimal, even among local algorithms.
-Indeed, from Fig.~\ref{fig:fixed_h_performance}{(B)}, it is clear that we are far from outperforming the state-of-the-art classical local linear-time algorithm that solves the MIS problem in regular graphs~\cite{Marino2020}.
-We choose to compare to the greedy algorithm because it represents a lower bound on the performance of classical polynomial-time algorithms.
-Furthermore, it has a straightforward implementation, and a performance guarantee.
-Thus, we can still understand how the observation shown in Fig.~\ref{fig:fixed_h_performance}{(B)} of outperforming its lower bound for any $p\geq 1$ shifts when comparing average outcomes for finite-size instances.
+Such greedy algorithms are widely used algorithms, but their performance is far from optimal for\textit{ large graphs}, even among local algorithms.
+Indeed, from Fig.~\ref{fig:fixed_h_performance}{(B)}, it is clear that we are far from outperforming the state-of-the-art (SOTA) classical local linear-time algorithm that solves the MIS problem on large regular graphs~\cite{Marino2020}.
+However, in the extreme \textit{finite-size scenario}, we actually found that the minimal greedy algorithm outperforms the SOTA algorithm which justifies the choice of using it for this comparison here.
+In addition, it has a straightforward implementation and a performance guarantee.
 This comparison is shown in Fig.~\ref{fig:finite_size}{(C,D)} for 3 and 4 regular graphs.
-We see that the tree QAOA is outperforming the minimal greedy for $p=8$ in case $d=3$, however this is not anymore the case for $d=4$.
-This confirms that also the greedy algorithm performs significantly better on average than its guarantee.
-Additionally, it also confirms that the observation of Fig.~\ref{fig:fixed_h_performance}{(B)}, that MIS becomes harder for QAOA when $d$ is larger, is also valid for finite sizes when compared to greedy.
+We see that tree QAOA is outperforming the minimal greedy algorithm for $p=8$ in the case $d=3$, however this is not anymore the case for $d=4$.
+First, these results confirm that, similarly to the GW algorithm, also the greedy algorithm performs significantly better on average than its worst-case guarantee.
+Second, these results for QAOA on small system sizes seem to also reflect the $N\rightarrow\infty$ finding that the MIS problem becomes more challenging for QAOA as $d$ increases.

 The tree angles we have used for the simulations in this section are included in Appendix~\ref{sec:angles_used}.